iurysza/livematch/README.md

 ## Testing with mock-web-server:

-# Static Analysis

-You can run `ktlintFormat` and `detektCheck` to check code style.
-CI is WIP.

 You can also use mockwebserver `docker` image to run _integration_ tests.

 To do that you will need only 3 things: